ahmedaminkhaled/building_my_own_shell/README.md

 # building_my_own_shell
-trying to build my own shell using rust
+trying to build my own shell using rust(this is still work in progress)